BabuGumpu/ProjectBeam/Readme.md

-### How to set up Project Beam & Dataflow,BigQuery, Data Storage Bucket
+### -How to set up Project Beam & Dataflow,BigQuery, Data Storage Bucket

 ### How to setup this Project Beam

 1. Create GCP Service account
-2. Add roles to the Service Account BigQuery Admin, Compute Storage Admin, Dataflow Admin
+2. Add roles to the Service Account BigQuery Admin, Cloud Storage Admin, Dataflow Admin
 3. Download a key.json file at local folder
 4. Create a Bucket and BigQuery into the same region.